Skip to Content, Navigation, or Footer.

 “If you don’t learn the difference between good and poor grammar … then you’re not going to be a good writer.
 You just can’t.
 You’ve got to learn it yourself,” Powers said.

-He also noted AI-powered editing tools can make errors students might notice.
+He also noted that AI-powered editing tools can make errors that students might not notice.

 “You can’t trust the algorithms to get it right,” Powers said.
 “I just think there’s no substitute for doing work from start to finish.
 That includes copy editing.”